Silver City, Idaho

 Silver City was thriving during this period.
 The Owyhee County courthouse was built in 1867.
 By 1869, the town supported two newspapers and had numerous saloons and other businesses.
 Telegraph service reached Silver City in 1874, making it one of the first cities in Idaho to be connected to the outside world.

-During its peak Silver City had at least 10 streets, seventy-five businesses, three hundred homes, and twelve ore-processing mills.
+At its peak, Silver City had at least ten streets, seventy-five businesses, three hundred homes, and twelve ore-processing mills.
+Population estimates vary, but the town likely had around four thousand residents.

-In 1972 Silver City was added to the National Register of Historic Places as a historic district over 10,000 acres in size.
-The Idaho Hotel, originally built in the 1860s, reopened in 1972 and is still open seasonally for guests today.
+In 1972, Silver City was listed on the National Register of Historic Places as a historic district covering more than 10,000 acres.
+The Idaho Hotel, built in the 1860s, reopened that year and operates seasonally.
+Today, Silver City remains active during the summer and retains over 70 buildings from its mining boom period.

 Saga of the War Eagle Mines